-CBD can also interact with other medications you're taking, such as blood thinners.
-Although CBD is generally considered safe, it can cause adverse effects such as diarrhea and fatigue in some people.
+CBD is a popular natural remedy that is gaining traction in the health and wellness world.
+It is derived from cannabis, the same plants that are grown for marijuana, but it is not the same as marijuana.
+CBD is generally considered safe, but it can cause adverse effects such as diarrhea and fatigue in some people.
 It can also interact with certain medications and cause side effects that can be harmful.
-Side effects of CBD include nausea, fatigue and irritability.

 CBD can increase the level of anticoagulants and other medications in the blood by competing for liver enzymes that break down these drugs.
 Grapefruit has a similar effect with certain medications.
 Side Effects and Interactions of CBD CBD should be used according to the manufacturer's instructions.
 Be sure to read and follow the label carefully.